eriperspective/accessibility-checker-web/README.md

 ## Credits

-Built with ❤️ using goose AI-assisted development
+This entire project was built with ❤️ using **goose AI-assisted development** - from the initial CLI tool to the full web application you see today.

 ## Author